aws-powertools/powertools-lambda-typescript/docs/features/batch.md

     --8<--
     ```

     1. Any exception works here.
-See [extending BatchProcessorSync section, if you want to override this behavior.](#extending-batchprocessor)
+See [extending `BatchProcessor` section, if you want to override this behavior.](#extending-batchprocessor)

     2. Exceptions raised in `recordHandler` will propagate to `process_partial_response`. <br/><br/> We catch them and include each failed batch item identifier in the response dictionary (see `Sample response` tab).